BS-CS410/WeatherTunes/src/components/liquid-glass/README.md

 ## Performance Considerations

-✅ **Optimized**: All effects use CSS transforms and backdrop-filter for GPU acceleration ✅ **Efficient**: Mouse tracking updates only CSS variables, no React re-renders ✅ **Smooth**: 60fps animations with proper easing curves ✅ **Lightweight**: No heavy JavaScript calculations during animations
+✅ **Optimized**: All effects use CSS transforms and backdrop-filter for GPU acceleration ✅ **Efficient**: Mouse tracking updates only CSS variables, with no React re-renders ✅ **Smooth**: 60fps animations with proper easing curves ✅ **Lightweight**: No heavy JavaScript calculations during animations